 - Although not required, digital scales, a bench knife, and a quick-read thermometer are extremely helpful.

 - Hydration is a common word in sourdough circles.
 The hydration of this recipe is 68%: 255 gr of water divided by 375 gr of flour = 68% hydration.
-I’ve also had success using 263 grams of water which translates to 70% hydration and even higher.
+I’ve also had success using 263 grams of water which translates to 70% hydration.

 Ingredients and substitutions: